Last Updated on 05/11/2023 by Glynn Willard

 Most rigs that leave the factory are not perfect.
 And loose plumbing is a common problem.
 I’ve encountered individuals who found out one of their P-traps was disconnected the first time they took a shower.

 One of ours came loose once from all the bumpy dirt roads.
 Fortunately, we caught it before any damage occurred.
-Now I regularly check all the P-traps and PEX connections that are within reach.
+Now I double check all the P-traps and PEX connections that are within reach.

 Jack Up The Rig And Change A Tire